 Ameerah Mukayed, CDP

-Tanya Hollins, Regional Executive Director, PACE Center for Girls, will moderate the panel of women from organizations in different business sectors and of varying sizes, as they explore what has worked (and what hasn’t), the challenges they encountered and how they overcame those challenges, and what still needs to be done.
-Come hear these inspiring and informative stories.
+Tanya Hollins, Regional Executive Director, PACE Center for Girls, moderated the panel of women from organizations in different business sectors and of varying sizes, as they explored what has worked (and what hasn’t), the challenges they encountered and how they overcame those challenges, and what still needs to be done.
+We heard their inspiring and informative stories.

 Gold SponsorPinellas County Sheriff’s Office